gboeing/street-network-models/README.md

   - RAM/CPU: minimum of 32gb for single-threaded execution (note: you'll have to edit `config.json` to set the CPU counts to 1).
 Recommended 128gb + 24 CPU cores for multithreaded execution as parameterized in the config file.
   - Disk space: 2 terabytes.
-  - OS: agnostic, but this workflow has been developed and tested on Linux.
+  - OS: agnostic, but this workflow was developed and tested on Linux.

 Runtime environment: create a new [conda](https://conda.io) environment using the `environment.yml` file to install all the necessary packages to run the workflow.
 You can install a Jupyter kernel in it, if you wish, like `python -m ipykernel install --user --name snm --display-name "Python (snm)"`.